The View: Jedediah Bila Gets Bashing From Co-Hosts For Taking Trump’s Side And Saying Hollywood Should Not Be Involved In Politics

 Bila who joined the View for its 20th season in September said when she saw the controversial clip of Trump flailing his hand; she “clearly” agreed that he was mocking the journalist.
 However, the 37-year-old co-host admitted that after watching other video clips showing Donald Trump using the same hand gestures to mock people that were not disabled; she did not think he mocked Kovaleski because of his condition.

-Whoopi Goldberg, Sunny Hostin and Joy Behar disagreed with the former Fox News contributor which led an intense debate in front of a live studio audience.
+Whoopi Goldberg, Sunny Hostin, and Joy Behar disagreed with the former Fox News contributor which led an intense debate in front of a live studio audience.
 Joy Behar brought up Trump’s tweet, where he called Streep an overrated actress.
 Behar called the 70-year-old future president a baby for being too thin-skinned and thinking he needed to react to every criticism thrown his way.

 “He’s such a baby.
 Of course, she’s no Scott Baio, I’ll admit that.
 He is supposed to be the president of the free world.
 He’s not there to tit-for-tat over every little slight that goes through his thin skin.
 That is not his job.”